GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-1/index.md

 1. Connect the second sensor (small solar panel) to the Arduino.
 Connect the black ground wire of the panel to a `GND` port, and the red (voltage output) wire to port `A1` on the Arduino.

 ### Compile the Arduino Sketch
 1. Connect your Arduino to your local development machine with a USB cable.
-Note that the Arduino Uno board used as the example in this tutorial, has a USB type B connector on the board.
-The USB cable will provide both power, and serial data connectivity to the Arduino from your machine.
+Note that the Arduino Uno board used as the example in this tutorial has a USB type B connector on the board.
+The USB cable will provide both power and serial data connectivity to the Arduino from your machine.
 1. Launch the Arduino IDE software on your local machine.
 1. Go to the `Arduino menu bar > Tools > Board` and select `Arduino/Genuino Uno`.
 1. Check the `Tools > Port` options and select the port on your computer that has `Arduino/Genuino Uno` visible and connected.